 When we hung out we usually discussed all the things above but also at times, usually when we were drinking together, we talked about things that perhaps one doesn’t just bring up to anyone.
 Like porn addiction, jealousy, self-hatred, among other things, and we talked about death.
 How death is a very natural part of life.
 No one lives forever.
 No one.
 That goes for civilization as well.
 I miss all these discussions, you were such a good friend.

 It is a lonely place to be when one doesn’t feel at home in one’s surroundings and isn’t able to do much about it.
 Thoughts on death and the feelings of relief when these thoughts come can be of great help to get through yet another experience of negativity.
 However, I think everyone should all embrace death, even if they are not necessarily suffering from severe depression or other forms of burdens that might draw one’s attention to it.
 Death is part of life.
 It is as natural as being born.
 We are born, we live, and we die.
 That is fundamental and we should not fear it.
 Every solar year we live through the cycle of birth, life and ultimately death.
 It happens all around us all the time.
-In seasonal climates, such as where I live myself, first comes spring, which is the birth.
+In seasonal climates, such as where I live myself, first comes spring which is the birth.
 The sheer beauty of spring and how what we perceive as life slowly returns is so awesome, the chatter of birds returning to the land.
 Then late spring and early summer, life is growing.
-The world around us turns green, it turns into beautiful scents, it turns into warm evenings and nights and then late summer and early autumn starts.
+The world around us turns green it turns into beautiful scents, it turns into warm evenings and nights and then late summer and early autumn starts.
 The end of a cycle starts.
-Beautiful colours, that awesome smell of decaying leaves that have fallen to the ground and the decomposition of those who have died to have their children rise up next cycle.
+Beautiful colors, that awesome smell of decaying leafs that have fallen to the ground and the decomposition of those who have died to have their children rise up next cycle.
 It is not scary.
 It is beauty.

 All stages of a life cycle have their beauty, even death if you ask me.
 I wonder if my friend is in a stage of a dreamless sleep or if he is on his way to becoming one with the land.
 I will not know until it is my turn to leave this material reality.
 But I do hope we will meet again.
 I miss you friend.